Boran/docker-cibuild/README.md

 - based on boran/drupal (Ubuntu 14.04 + drupal dependancies)
 - with SSH server (as a slave to Jenkins)
-- with build tools for Drupal
+- build tools for Drupal
+- testing tool: Codeception

 The build scripts are to be installed in /home/builder, which come from a separate repo https://github.com/Boran/drupal-ci.